grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 ### Neutral

-Set the starting value from which every gauge will be filled from.
+Set the starting value from which every gauge will be filled.

 ## Text size